BrokenLinc/meaty/NOTES.md

-// Meat.inviteToParty(userId); // create party & invite with partyId
-// Meat.inviteToParty({ avatarName:'Frank' }); // Does a lookup
-// Meat.inviteToParty({ avatarId: 3 }); // Does a lookup
+// Meat.inviteToParty('frank');
 // Meat.joinParty(1234567890);
 // Meat.leaveParty();
+// Meat.declinePartyInvitation(recipientAvatarId);

-// Make Avatar names unique (restrict creation)
+// [X] Make Avatar names unique (restrict creation)
-// Display PMs in a unique way in the log
+// [X] Display PMs in a unique way in the log
+// [ ] A list of people in your party
-// Display Party invitations in a unique way in the log
+// [ ] Display Party invitations in a unique way in the log
-// keep log of invitations in sessions
+// [ ] keep log of invitations in sessions (latest from each unique avatar)
-// Have a button to join/ignore the party
+// [ ] Have a button to join/ignore the party
+// [ ] Display Party messages in a unique way in the log
+// [ ] Joining a party clears the log
+// [ ] Ability to create a party room
-// Restrict visibility of & entry into private rooms
+// [ ] Restrict visibility of & entry into private rooms